From UV-bright Galaxies to Early Disks: the Importance of Turbulent Star Formation in the Early Universe: Introduction

 Overall, the above trade-off between the early burstiness of SFR favored by the observed high-redshift luminosity functions and the early formation of galactic disks makes it important to investigate both simultaneously.
 In \citet[][hereafter, \citetalias{semenov24a}]{semenov24a}, we show that switching from the effective EoS prescription in TNG to explicit modeling of the cold turbulent interstellar medium (ISM) leads to both significantly earlier disk formation and stronger variation of the SFR at early times.
 This implies that the strong SFR burstiness and early disk spinup are not mutually exclusive.
 In this paper, we investigate this effect in more detail and highlight the importance of explicit modeling of turbulence-regulated local star formation efficiency (SFE) per freefall time.

 Over the past decade, an increasing number of galaxy formation simulations have been using such star formation models with continuously variable SFE \citep[e.g.,][]{braun15,semenov16,semenov21-tf,trebitsch17,rosdahl18,kretschmer20,gensior20,vintergatan1,vintergatan4}.
 This approach is qualitatively different from more common star formation prescriptions that treat SFE as a tunable parameter, introduce star formation thresholds, and, sometimes, modulate the SFR density with the local abundance of molecular gas.
 Such prescriptions are motivated by the star formation scaling relations observed in nearby star-forming galaxies, which suggest near-universal values of SFE per freefall time of the order of 1\% \citep[e.g.,][]{evans09,evans14,heiderman10,lada10,lee16,leroy17,utomo18} and a near-linear correlation between SFR and molecular gas surface density on $\gtrsim$kiloparsec scales \citep[molecular Kennicutt--Schmidt relation; e.g.,][]{wong02,bigiel08,bigiel11,leroy13,bolatto17}.
-However, it is not clear whether such relations hold in the extreme regimes of the early universe.
+However, it is not clear whether such relations hold in the extreme regimes of the early Universe.
 The explicit forward modeling of local SFE and, independently, molecular gas in our simulations enables us to make predictions about the local SFE values and the relation between molecular and star-forming gas reservoirs at early times, which we also investigate in this paper.

 The ISM, star formation, and feedback model that we use in this paper is particularly appealing for this purpose because it can produce a realistic ISM structure in a range of environments in which the model has been tested in idealized simulations of isolated galaxies.
-In particular, the model produces a realistic correlation between molecular gas and SFR on kiloparsec and larger scales \citep{semenov17,semenov18,semenov19} and the spatial correlation between the two on sub-kiloparsec scales \citep{semenov21-tf} without imposing such relations locally.
-The model was also tested in low-metallicity environments, down to 0.01 solar, typical for the early universe \citep{polzin23,polzin24}.
+In particular, the model produces a realistic correlation between molecular gas and SFR on kiloparsec and larger scales \citep{semenov17,semenov18,semenov19} and the spatial correlation between the two on subkiloparsec scales \citep{semenov21-tf} without imposing such relations locally.
+The latter decorrelation is particularly hard to reproduce in simulations, making it a stringent test of star formation and feedback modeling \citep[][]{semenov18,fujimoto19}.
+The model was also tested in low-metallicity environments, down to 0.01 solar, typical for the early Universe \citep{polzin23,polzin24}.

 The paper is organized as follows.
 Section~\ref{sec:methods} briefly summarizes simulation details.
 Section~\ref{sec:results} presents our main results: an overview of the early turbulent evolution of our simulated MW analog and the key roles of turbulence-regulated local SFE in simultaneously producing early bursty evolution and keeping global SFEs low, which enables the survival of the early-forming disk.
 Section~\ref{sec:discussion}, discusses our findings and Section~\ref{sec:summary} summarizes our conclusions.